-Wayne Kroeplin is an experienced teacher whose goal is to help students become innovative and creative thinkers especially in the realm of science.
-He has created two course bundles for Engineering and Architecture thus far (plus a combined bundle that includes both Engineering and Architecture).
-Each bundle consists of a group of courses—four courses in the Engineering Bundle and three in the Architecture Bundle.
-All courses are presented online and require a high speed internet connection.
+Wayne Kroeplin is an experienced teacher whose goal is to help students become innovative and creative thinkers, especially in the realm of science.
+He has created two courses thus far, Thinking Like an Engineer and Thinking Like an Architect.
+Thinking Like a Carpenter is coming soon.
+Courses are presented online and require a high speed internet connection.

 One large challenge project for this module has students build a roller coaster with paper, scissors, and tape.
 Specs for the project are on a printable page along with a testing/scoring guide.
 Other files have detailed directions on how to create various components such as beams and columns, tracks, curves, and funnels.
 Another file has templates for all of these components.
 Older students should print out the files on “Calculating Potential Energy and Kinetic Energy of a Rolling Marble” and “Calculating Average Speed of a Rolling Marble” and do the math calculations.
 The project is like the marble raceways that you can buy although, if done well, the student project will include loops and creative elements, and it might be very tall.